oscarotero/form-manager/README.md

 Collections
 -----------
 Sometimes, there are inputs sharing the name (for example radio inputs or submits with different values but the same name).
-For these cases, there is a special input called "Collection":
+For these cases, there is a special input called "Collection".
+A collection is a group of inputs that share the same name with different values.

 ```php
 use FormManager\Form;